treykane/treys-custom-material-darker-theme/README.md

 >
 > Update 2.9.2026:
 > I'm adding new themes as it comes up for my use case, and the conversions using Co-Pilot have been surprisingly successful.
 This project will continue.
+>
+> Update 6.10.2026:
+> I haven't made anything new in a while with this, but I've been using all of these themes in different capacities for the last few months.
+Everything is going really well, and I've not had any major issues.
+>
 ---

 ## Supported Platforms